Information on the financial services offered by

 4.2 Compensation received from third parties in particular

 The Asset Manager accepts compensation from third parties in connection with the provision of financial services.
 The Asset Manager provides its clients with information on the nature, scope and ranges of, and the calculation parameters for, compensation paid by third parties that the Asset Manager may receive in connection with the provision of the financial service.
 The client waives the right to be paid this third-party compensation, which is retained by the Asset Manager.
 The Asset Manager has taken appropriate internal measures to avoid any resulting conflicts of interest.
+The amount of compensation received by third parties (retrocession) will be disclosed if required by the client.

 4.3 Further information